We believe in making Norwich University affordable and accessible to all qualified students.

 Norwich University has a financial aid program that positions us as one of the most affordable private educations in the nation.
 If after you receive a comprehensive aid package from Norwich you find that you owe less to another 4-year residential program, Norwich University will review your award package to ensure you do not pay any more to attend Norwich than you would at the following types of institutions:

-- Any 4-year residential “out of state price” state university or Senior Military College
+- Any four-year residential “out-of-state price” state university or Senior Military College

 - Any in-state flagship university

 Students must apply for both admission and financial aid before Dec.
 15 for priority consideration.
 Applications after Dec.
 15 may be considered on a funds-available basis.

 Both first-year and transfer students are eligible for the affordability commitment.

 - Students must apply for need-based aid (FAFSA for domestic applicants; CSS Profile for international applicants)

 - Students must provide a copy of the award letter from the competing school(s) before any changes will be made to Norwich’s financial aid.

 - The price used to determine the comparable net-price after financial aid will be the grant and scholarship aid subtracted from the tuition, standard fees, room, and board.
 If Norwich University has a higher net price than the competing school, a scholarship will be added for the purpose of equalizing the net price to that of the competing school.